SCIFIHISTORY.NET

 "One of the launches receives a distress call while returning to Seaquest.
 While responding to the call the launch is sucked into an underwater cave where they find another scientist who has been trapped for days."

-On this day in 2009, Syfy's Sanctuary aired "Sleepers."
-This served as the tenth episode of the program's second season, and here's the plot summary that's been provided by IMDB.com:
+On this day in 2009 (in the U.S.), Syfy's Sanctuary aired "Sleepers."
+Officially, this served as the tenth episode of the program's second season.
+According to our friends at IMDB.com, here's the plot summary:

 "When rich youngsters begin to disappear after an apparent death and then come back to life, the trail leads Will & Magnus to a drug clinic in Mexico run by Nicola Tesla.
 Knowing his all-times plans, big trouble to be expected."